Software License Tracking in 2026: Process, Best Practices, And Top 5 Tools

 Without proper software license tracking, organizations risk wasting money on unused licenses, facing penalties for non-compliance, and struggling to understand what software is actually being used.

-Tracking licenses helps bring order to a complex environment, ensures accountability, and supports better IT and financial decisions.
+Tracking licenses brings order to a complex environment, ensures accountability, and supports better IT and financial decisions.

 Key benefits of tracking software licenses